InditexTech/gh-sherpa/README.md

 Otherwise, if you wish customize the different issue types, branch prefixes, etc, so, you can **create your own configuration file** localed in `$HOME/.config/sherpa/config.yml` from the [default config file](internal/config/default-config.yml).

-> If you are **using Jira as issue tracker**, so, the first time you run a command it will ask you to configure Jira credentials and then proceed to create the configuration file with the provided Jira credentials.
+> If you are **using Jira as issue tracker**, so, the first time you run a command it will ask you to configure Jira credentials and then proceed to create the custom configuration file with the provided Jira credentials.

 ## Usage